 Alexis: So, I've heard is that the FHFA has announced a 50-basis point charge on all of refis.
 So, can you expand a little bit on that?
 What does it really mean?

 Jason: Yeah, absolutely.
 So, this is something that just came out a few weeks ago.
 The HFHA came out and said, well, first of all, the HFHA, they are the housing regulators for Fannie and Freddie.
 Right.
 They're under conservatorship.
 This is their regulator.
 And they make sure they do things properly that's in the public's best interest.
 And so, one of the things they came out with and said was, look, their credit costs have gone up due to delinquencies, forbearance, all the things that have happened during COVID and they want to recover some of those costs.
 And they're going to do so by adding some fee to refinances.
 It's not going to affect the purchase market that really is part of the economy.
 This is really on those borrowers that are trying to lower their payment.
 Yeah, it does sting at a bad time to have this type of fee, but it has happened before.
 They did do this, you know, right after the financial meltdown.
 And so how it's going to work is they're going to charge 50 basis points on all refinances.
 You know, it was originally slated for September 1.
-And the industry came out and said, “can't do that.
+And the industry came out and said, "can't do that.
 We can't absorb it this quickly.
-It's going to effect, you know, too many companies, too many lives.”
+It's going to affect, you know, too many companies, too many lives."
 And so they pushed it to December 1.
 And one of the exclusions they had on there.
-There's a couple of exclusions.
-One of the exclusions are any loan amounts under $125,000.
+There are a couple of exclusions.
+One of the exclusions is any loan amounts under $125,000.
 So, in summary, it will be effective December 1.
 That doesn't necessarily mean you can go lock in your interest rate and not be hit with the fee on November 30.
 You really probably need to lock in your interest rate somewhere between September 15 and October 1.
 If you don't lock by then, you're probably going to get charged that fee.

-Alexis: So, do you think that fee will ever go away or is it here to stay?
+Alexis: So, do you think that fee will ever go away, or is it here to stay?

 Jason: The whole idea behind the fee was for Fannie and Freddie to recoup some of their credit losses because, you know, during COVID and this pandemic and all the forbearance and delinquencies, you know, they do have higher credit costs due to delinquencies and losses.
 And so, this is a way for them to recoup some of that fee or maybe potentially all of it.
 When they decide to reverse that fee, you know, it could be in six months, it could be in a year.
 You just don't really know.
 If you are thinking about refinances, you really do need to think about the fact that somewhere around September 15 to October 1, you're going to get hit with that when you go to lock your rate.